MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 Files in the recycle bin will be restorable as per the usual deletion timeframe.

 **SharePoint mobile apps for Android and iOS**<br>
-The SharePoint mobile apps will detect the site's new URL.
+The SharePoint mobile apps detect the site's new URL.
 Make sure that users have updated their apps to the latest version.

 **SharePoint web parts**<br>
 Any embedded URLs in any SharePoint web parts (News, List, etc.) will not be updated and may break.
 This includes page thumbnail images in news posts existing on the site.
 After the site address is changed, you might need to update individual web parts to use the new URL.